anthonysicilia/MDL-By-MetaLearning/README.md

 `python3 train.py <CONFIG_DIRECTORY> <GPU_IDX> <NUM_TRIALS>`

-You can follow the appropriate calls if your research requires modifying our pipeline.
+You can follow the appropriate subcalls if your research requires modifying our pipeline.
 Most of the logic is contained in
-`trainer.py` and `runner.py` with other
+`train.py` and `runner.py` with other
 python files containing the necessary helper functions.